connect2brain/mtms/tools/neurone_simulator/README.md

 - `trigger_a` can be delayed with `--trigger-a-delay`.
 - `trigger_b` can be disabled with `--disable-trigger-b`.
 - Dropped samples can be simulated with `--simulate-dropped-samples`.
+- Clock drift can be simulated with `--drift-ppm` (supports negative values).